bobvanderlinden/probot-auto-merge/README.md

   it is merged
 * `{number}`: The pull request number
 * `{branch}`: The name of the source branch
+* `{commits}`: A list of merged commits

-When set to `null` (also the default value) the merge commit message is set by GitHub and uses a combination of the title of the pull request when it was opened (note that later changes to the title are ignored) and a list of commits.
+When this option is not set, the merge commit message is controlled by GitHub and uses a combination of the title of the pull request when it was opened (note that later changes to the title are ignored) and a list of commits.